zhangyiallen/Object_CP/README.md

 The project is organized into two main parts:

 ### 1. Simulations/
-Contains code for Section 4.1 of the paper:
+This folder contains code for Section 4.1 of the paper: to demonstrate how to use the proposed method for single change point testing.

 - `Table1_n_200.R`: reproduce the rows in Table 1 of Section 4.1 with n=200
 - `Table1_n_400.R`: reproduce the rows in Table 1 of Section 4.1 with n=400